Package 'propop'

 3. Loop over years for calculating the projections

-• Subsetting parameters: Depending on the selected projection year and on the demographic unit, the parameters for mortality, fertility, acquisition of the Swiss citizenship as well as migration parameters are subset by demographic group.
+• Subsetting parameters: Depending on the selected projection year and on the demographic unit, the parameters for mortality, fertility, acquisition of Swiss citizenship as well as migration parameters are subset by demographic group.

 • Creating vectors: Vectors are built for mortality and migration parameters.